NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 llm = LLM(config)
 ```

-In other words, the `model_dir` could accept either a HugggingFace model or a built TensorRT-LLM engine, the `LLM()` will do the rest work silently.
+In other words, the `model_dir` could accept either a HugggingFace model, a built TensorRT-LLM engine, or a TensorRT-LLM checkpoint, and the `LLM()` will do the rest work silently for end-to-end execution.

 ## Quantization